readthedocs/readthedocs.org/docs/user/glossary.rst

    project page
       Another name for :term:`project home`.

+   slug
+      The lower case & hyphenated name of your project that is used in URL's.
+You can find this on the project :guilabel:`Overview` section of your documentation under ``Project Slug``.

    root URL
       Home URL of your documentation without the ``/<lang>`` and ``/<version>`` segments.
       For projects without custom domains, the one ending in ``.readthedocs.io/``